Improve your ecommerce customer experience with these 9 CX strategies

 The ecommerce customer experience encompasses every touchpoint customers have with your brand.
 It includes the marketing, the conversations customers have about it, their interactions with customer service, the design of your ecommerce website or app, even the delivery and use of products or services.

-Improving CX not only helps customers form a positive sense of your brand, but encourages them to return to it, buy again, and recommend it to friends, family, and colleagues.
+Improving customer experience in ecommerce not only helps customers form a positive sense of your brand, but encourages them to return to it, buy again, and recommend it to friends, family, and colleagues.

-The short answer is CX is very important.
+The short answer is: CX is crucial for ecommerce businesses.
 Two-thirds of companies now compete based on CX.
 And CX is the top priority for business professionals over the next five years.
 Good CX boosts customer loyalty and satisfaction, conversion rates, average order value, and word-of-mouth marketing.

-The long answer we’ll tease out throughout the 9 CX tips and tricks in this blog.
-But before we dive in, here are a few quick stats showing just how crucial good CX is.
+The long answer we’ll tease out throughout the 9 CX strategies in this blog.

 - Personalize the shopping experience